What Careers are there in Public Health?

 Health Improvement: This work aims to improve people’s health and wellbeing through activities such as the commissioning of health improvement and behaviour change activities, policy research and implementing health improvement campaigns, as well as individual and community-based health improvement activities.
 The work can include developing and delivering campaigns and services to reduce unhealthy weight, help people to stop smoking, increase physical activity and reduce health inequalities, Job roles include public health managers and public health specialists as well as public health practitioners such as those providing weight management services, smoking cessation advisors and substance misuse workers.

 Healthcare public health: This work involves improving health at a population level by preventing disease or improving health-related outcomes through healthcare interventions or treatments. healthcare hublic health is also concerned with developing evidence-based healthcare services, assessing and planning health needs and ensuring equality of access to effective healthcare.
-Job roles include public health nurses, health visitors, those working in health screening, health service managers and roles within the NHS.
+Job roles include public health nurses, health visitors, school nurses, those working in health screening, health service managers and roles within the NHS.
 (Visit the NHS Careers website for more information).

 The wider public health workforce